Trilinos: Enabling Scientific Computing Across Diverse Hardware Architectures at Scale: Linear Solvers and Preconditioners

 \subsection{Multigrid Methods: MueLu}

 MueLu is a flexible and scalable high-performance multigrid solver library.
 It provides a variety of multigrid algorithms for problems ranging from Poisson-like operators, over elasticity, convection-diffusion, Navier-Stokes, and Maxwell's equations, all the way to multigrid methods for coupled multiphysics systems.
 Besides its strong focus on aggregation-based algebraic multigrid (AMG) methods, MueLu comes with specialized capabilities for (semi-)structured grids to perform semi-coarsening along grid lines while forming the coarse operator via a Galerkin product (in contrast to classical geometric multigrid methods).
-MueLu is extensible and allows for the research and development of new multigrid preconditioning methods.
+MueLu is easily extensible which makes it a good framework for the research and development of new multigrid preconditioning methods, e.g. different types of strength-of-connection or drop schemes.
 Its weak and strong scalability up to \num{131000} cores of a Cray XC40 and one million cores of a Blue Gene/Q system, even for vector-valued partial differential equations (PDEs) on unstructured meshes, have been shown in~\cite{Lin2017a,Thomas2019a}.

 MueLu provides several approaches to constructing and solving the multilevel problem:

 \begin{itemize} \item \emph{Algebraic smoothed aggregation approach}~\cite{Vanek1996a}: The matrix graph is colored to create aggregates (groups) of nodes.
 These aggregates define a tentative projection operator.
 A final projection operator is created by applying a smoother to the tentative operator.
 There are a variety of deterministic and non-deterministic coloring algorithms implemented directly in MueLu and in Kokkos Kernels.
 For a full description, see~\cite{BergerVergiat2023a}.